Skip to content

 Specifications

-This oven is made with a high-quality cast iron material that is coated in an enamel finish made of porcelain.
+This oven is made with a high-quality cast iron material coated in an enamel finish made of porcelain.
 The bread oven has a matte, black satin interior enamel coating.
-It also has a 1.75-quart baking capacity and weighs around 10 pounds in total.
+It also has a 1.75-quart baking capacity and weighs around 10 pounds.
 You can purchase the oven in various enamel colors, including:

 • Marseille